multiversx/mx-chain-deploy-go/README.md

  ```

 There is an optional flag called `-stake-type` that can have one of the 2 values: `direct` and `delegated`.
 If the `delegated`
 option is selected, the initial staking will be done through the delegation SC.
+When set to "delegated" mode, there are
+2 optional flags `delegation-init` for setting a custom init string and `delegation-version` for setting the correspondent
+delegation SC version.

 ### Running the tests
 ```